joeguilmette/ee-vvv-wordmove/readme.md

 - EasyEngine does this automagically (sorry Adam)...

 ##Change db prefix
-- Easily done via vvv-auto-site-setup and wp-cli during site creation
+- Easily done via vvv-init.sh and wp-cli during site creation.
-- Manually specified in wp-config.php
+- Manually specified in wp-config.php.

 ##Change wp-content folder
-- Manually change the name of your wp-content folder
+- Manually change the name of your wp-content folder.
-- Add the following to the top of wp-config.php
+- Add the following to the top of wp-config.php:

 ```
 define( 'WP_CONTENT_URL', 'http://domain.com/new-content-folder' );